vikrantwaghmode/agentarmor-oss/README.md

 ### Execution containment scanning (Phase 3.1)

-> **Honest scoping note:** the original roadmap for this phase described Kubernetes-CRD-managed, gVisor-isolated sandboxes intercepting every agent code execution.
-AgentArmor is a single-container JSON-level reverse proxy — it never spawns or executes agent code itself (`exec`/`browser`/`sessions_spawn` run inside the gateway process it fronts), so it has no subprocess or container to sandbox.
-Standing up that architecture would mean mounting the host Docker socket or granting an in-cluster Kubernetes API — a major new trust boundary, out of scope for this project.
-What follows is the proxy-realistic equivalent: inspecting the *arguments* of execution tool calls before they're forwarded.

 Every `{"tool":"...","args":{...}}` call whose tool name appears in `execution_scanning.tools` (default: `exec`) has its raw `args` JSON scanned against `execution_scanning.patterns`:

 | Severity | Default patterns | Effect |